 It’s important to note that the symptoms of stroke aren’t associated with pain.
 This may cause you to disregard your symptoms.
-So, you may not realize that you are experiencing a life-threatening medical emergency.
+You may not realize that you’re experiencing a life-threatening medical emergency.

 A characteristic of all stroke symptoms is that they begin suddenly and are severe.
-If you notice a sudden or pronounced start to any stroke symptoms, you should call 911 or your local emergency services immediately.
+If you notice a sudden or pronounced onset of any stroke symptoms, you should call 911 or your local emergency services immediately.

 |F||FACE||Ask the person to smile.
 Does one side of their face droop?|